domenick-m/NDT-U/README.md

 To train a model simply run: `python train.py`, the system will then download and extract the selected dataset.

 By default the model will be trained with the same configurations as the submissons (currently only `mc_maze_small`, `mc_maze_medium`, `mc_maze_large`, and `area2_bump`) unless the `--default` flag is used, then it will only use the configs in `default_config.py`.
-You may also set configs for the current run by running: `python train.py --CONFIG_TO_SET value_to_change_to`.
+You may also set configs for the current run by using the configs name you want to change as a flag: `python train.py --CONFIG_TO_SET value_to_change_to`.
 Example: `python train.py --dataset mc_maze --epochs 1000`

-To run a sweep you can run: `python train.py --sweep`.
-To add an agent to an already running sweep run: `python train.py --add`.
-To see the full list of possible arguments run `python train.py -h`.
+To start a sweep, run: `python train.py --sweep`.
+To add an agent to an already running sweep, run: `python train.py --add`.
+To see the full list of possible arguments, run: `python train.py -h`.

-To create a submission.h5 file run `python test.py /path/to/model.pt`.
+To create a submission.h5 file run: `python test.py /path/to/model.pt`.